 Self-storage is a huge industry in the United States.
-Did you know that there are 48,500 self-storage units in the country, more than the number of Starbucks and McDonalds locations combined?
-The prevalence of self-storage means that many professional organizers will have a client who needs help organizing a storage unit.
+Did you know that there are 48,500 self-storage units in the country, more than the number of Starbucks and McDonald’s locations combined?
+The prevalence of self-storage means that you, as a professional organizer, could be organizing your client’s storage unit instead of their home.

-The guiding principles of organizing a storage unit are no different from the principles we use while organizing a home, office, or any other space, but there are some details that every organizer should be aware of.
+The guiding principles of organizing a storage unit are no different from the principles we use while organizing a home, office, or any other space.
+Still, there are some details that every organizer should be aware of.

 What Will the Final Result Look Like?